 The course is part of this learning path

-This course looks at the key aspects of risk management including risk identification, risk mitigation, and risk controls.
-We look at the ISO frameworks and the processes you can put in place to manage risk within your organization.
+This Course looks at the key aspects of risk management, including risk identification, risk mitigation, and risk controls.
+We look at the ISO frameworks and the processes you can put in place to manage risks within your organisation.

-Then we move on to how to assess and identify risks.
-We look at the difference between qualitative and quantitative risk assessment, and the guidelines set out by NIST.
-We move on to look at the main tenants of risk mitigation which include risk reduction, risk avoidance, risk transfer, and risk retention, before finally looking at the controls you can put in place to counteract risks.
+We then move on to how to assess and identify risks.
+We look at the difference between qualitative and quantitative risk assessments, as well as considering the guidelines set out by NIST.
+We move on to look at the main tenants of risk mitigation, which include risk reduction, risk avoidance, risk transfer, and risk retention, before finally looking at the controls you can put in place to counteract risks.

-- Understand the organizational processes needed to manage risk
+- Understand the organisational processes needed to manage risks.

 All right, so, risk can be treated by applying controls, and they can be physical, personnel, procedural, technical.

-So, in the security office, we would employ people that are actually trained SIA
+So, in the security office, we would employ people that are actually trained CIA.

 Then on the extrinsic side, we have vulnerability assessments, so, checking the vulnerabilities, having penetration testing teams come in, putting supply chain controls in place, checking our third parties, auditing them, etc. We need to find a good balance between the two, so that we have a robust security environment.

-Here's our threat vulnerabilities.
-You can see we have attach there, that's the one we've not covered here, the attempt to destroy, expose or to disable, steal or gain unauthorized access, or to make unauthorized use of an asset - that is an attack.
+Here are our threat vulnerabilities.
+You can see we have attack there - that's the one we've not covered here, the attempt to destroy, expose or to disable, steal or gain unauthorized access, or to make unauthorized use of an asset - that is an attack.
 So, any one of those is considered an attack.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.